City of David (archaeological site): Bronze and Iron Age

 It is thought to have been the site of a walled city from the Bronze Age, which enjoyed the defensive advantages of its position.
 In the pre-Israelite period, the area is thought to have been separated from the site of the later Temple Mount by the Ophel, an uninhabited area which became the seat of government under Israelite rule.

-In 2014, excavations at the Givati parking lot argued there had been no 10th-century city wall, meaning: no fortified settlement in the City of David during the Iron IIA (c.
+In 2014, excavations at the Givati parking lot argued there had been no 10th-century BCE city wall, meaning: no fortified settlement in the City of David during the Iron IIA (c.
 1000–925 BCE), the time span usually proposed by biblical scholars for the reigns of David, Solomon and Rehoboam.
+In 2024, evidence at the Givati dig suggested that a "monumental moat" had existed at the site 3,000 years ago.

 During the reign of Hezekiah (reign c.
 716–697/687 BCE), the walls of Jerusalem were expanded westward, across the Central Valley from the City of David and the Temple Mount, enclosing a previously unwalled suburb in the area known today as the Western Hill of the Old City.

 Exploration

 Archaeological exploration of the area began in the nineteenth century, with excavations undertaken by Charles Warren in 1867.
 Warren was sent by the Palestine Exploration Fund.
-Warren conducted an excavation of the area south of the Temple Mount and recovered a massive fortification.
-The finding led him to conduct more excavations at the area south of the Temple Mount.
-There he revealed a vertical shaft descending from a slanted tunnel to an apparent water source.
+Warren excavated the area south of the Temple Mount and uncovered a massive fortification.
+The finding led him to conduct more excavations in the area south of the Temple Mount.
+There, he revealed a vertical shaft descending from a slanted tunnel to an apparent water source.
 He suggested that the shaft was used to supply water to the city, which he believed was the old biblical city of David.
-Today this shaft is called after its discoverer "Warren's shaft", but his interpretation has been proven wrong, as the shaft is not man-made and had not yet been discovered by Jerusalem's inhabitants in the 10th century BCE.
+The shaft was named "Warren's shaft" after its discoverer, but his interpretation has been proven wrong, as the shaft is not man-made and was not yet known to Jerusalem's inhabitants in the 10th century BCE.

-There have been numerous excavations since and several digs are currently underway.
-Complete chronological lists of the digs are available at the website of the Israel Antiquities Authority, dating to following periods:
+There have been numerous excavations since, and several digs are currently underway.
+Complete chronological lists of the digs are available at the website of the Israel Antiquities Authority, dating to the following periods: